bitterjug/devjournal-crypto/devjournal.markdown

 * Eventually our models (which are in models/models) will be separated into separate javascript files and loaded only when needed using require.

+## 2014-01-31 19:52 Friday

+`drf-routes-nested` is somewhat tricky to set up with `HyperlinkedModelSerializer` for some reason.
+Switching our logframe and result serializers to ModelSerializer enabled one level of nesting.